 Below is a summary of the various operations that Concourse currently traces.
 They are arranged like a call tree, so that for each operation described, its sub-operations are described indented immediately below.

-scanner.Run-- One of the Resource checker components responsible for determining which checks need to be run.
+scanner.Run-- An execution of the Resource Checker, responsible for determining which resources need to be checked.

 scanner.check-- This operation simply represents inserting the check in the database.